jflozanor/EZVIZ-Security-Camera-Analysis/milestone-3.md

 While brainstorming for more attack vectors, I thought about the possibility of data being transferrable through the micro-USB port.
 To test this, I connected the camera to my laptop with a USB cable and ran the USB plugin for Wireshark against the connection.
 To help ensure proper test procedures, I tried a combination of two different cameras and two different cables. _twlayne_

 **Revisiting ADB via Android Studio:**
 After realizing there could be more to discover in ADB's logging feature via the Android Studio application, I set the log to record while performing the following activities: login to EZVIZ app with fingerprint, setup camera on wifi/phone, changed camera name in the app, changed encryption password, logged out of EZVIZ app, and logged back in with my regular password.
 To analyze the information collected, I opened the [ADBLogOutput](ADB/ADBLogOutput.txt) in Notepad++ and used the Find tool to search for any data that may be sensitive or aid with another attack. _twlayne_

+**Tcpdump:**
+Another Android investigation tool available is Tcpdump.
+With a rooted phone and the command line interface for ADB, Tcpdump serves as a way to capture network packets directly from the device.
+After obtaining a copy of the binary for the tool, I followed the steps listed on the https://wladimir-tm4pda.github.io/porting/tcpdump.html web page.
+This resulted in me collecting a pcap file ([Tcpdump Capture](ADB/capture_tcpdump.pcap)) that I could view in Wireshark. _twlayne_

 ## Outcomes
 **Vulnerability Scan Using Armitage:**